 Communication and collaboration skills: These skills are among the most valued for health informatics professionals because they interact with people from a cross-section of their organization as well as with stakeholder groups.
 Being able to explore insights from the complex information via data management skills is as important as it is to articulate these findings to stakeholders.

 As the industry continues to adopt electronic record-keeping requirements, the career outlook for health care informatics specialists will be healthy through the middle of the 2020s.

-Jobs for medical record and health information technicians are expected to increase 11% through 2028, while jobs for computer and information research scientists will grow 16%—both much faster than the average for all occupations, the BLS projects.
+Jobs for medical record and health information technicians are expected to increase 9% through 2030, while jobs for computer and information research scientists will grow 22%.

 Doctor’s office: Health care providers must safeguard patient data and collect and analyze data to improve health outcomes.
 Depending on the size of the practice, you could work full time or as a consultant.